top of page

 Groupon Accommodations Discounts

-Once you're up and firing on all cylinders, drive into Maryville to explore the town.
-I was relieved to see Maryville was larger than the towns we'd encountered in the Catskills, although still a smaller town you can easily walk to explore.
+Once you're firing on all cylinders, drive into Marysville for breakfast and to explore the town.
+I was thankful to see Marysville was a bit larger than the towns in the Catskillls but it's still easily walkable.

 We weren't fussy about where we had breakfast and just stopped at a Shoney's we saw.
 1021 W Lamar Alexander Pkwy, Maryville, Tennessee.
 The food and service was good and the prices reasonable. $$